Russia and Serbia concerned as Montenegro church law sparks protests

 Mr Mandic and DF colleague Milan Knezevic, who was also held by police last week, are in the process of appealing against a five-year jail term for taking part in an alleged Russian-backed coup attempt in Montenegro in 2016.

-Moscow denies involvement but it strongly opposed Montenegro’s accession to Nato last year, and the Kremlin maintains close ties with Belgrade.
+Moscow denies involvement but it strongly opposed Montenegro’s accession to Nato in 2017 and the Kremlin maintains close ties with Belgrade.

 Russia’s foreign ministry expressed “serious concern” over the law on religion this week, and claimed it was a sign of “growing administrative pressure on the Serbian Orthodox Church aimed at squeezing it out of Montenegro completely”.